 Iatrogenic transmission of the prion is now an important public health issue but standard disinfection methods do not inactivate the prion.
 Special measures are now required for patients at high risk of CJD.
 Disposable instruments are now used for tonsillectomy and neurosurgical procedures.
 A review of 2,000 tonsillectomy specimens, published in 2004, did not reveal a single case of prion infection.

 There is a theoretical risk that the disease could be spread by blood transfusion but with an incubation period of perhaps 40 years or more.
 There is currently no way of screening blood donors.
 There is also the ethical issue of what, if anything, to tell the donor.
-"You carry an incurable disease that may or may not strike you in 40 years' time."

 When the occurrence of BSE in British cattle was confirmed, the world banned the export of British cattle and meat, including from herds that had never been infected and had never been given artificial feed.